Short-term rental management insurance that covers every booking

 Need coverage not listed here?
 Let's talk about your specific exposures.

-What str management claims actually look like
+What STR management claims actually look like

 Real exposures your broker should understand and have a plan for.